ON THIS PAGE

 If you’re interested in learning more about the Buddhist tradition that has cultivated and preserved mindfulness practices for over 2500 years, and tapping into communities of Westerners practicing mindfulness and other meditation practices from this great spiritual tradition, there are many organizations and centers in the United States and around the world.
 Two highly respected retreat centers in the U.S. that teach mindfulness meditation are the Insight Meditation Society in Barre, Massachusetts, and Spirit Rock Meditation Center in Woodacre, California.
 The IMS web site has links to web sites of other centers, possibly one near you.

 For some people, standard sitting and walking versions of mindfulness meditation are not appropriate, at least initially.
 Focusing on the breath might cause intense anxiety to arise, or scatter attention, leaving one ‘ungrounded.’
 Or a more physically active and movement-oriented approach might be a better match.
 (However, some just assume “I could never sit still and meditate for half an hour!” then actually discover that sitting meditation is not only possible for them, but quite beneficial.)
 Also, more active and movement-based approaches can be extremely helpful if you don’t feel at home in your body and often lack awareness of bodily sensations and needs.
 If so, Iyengar yoga or Qigong practices like Tai Chi may be great ways to begin cultivating mindfulness.
 Unlike some popular yoga methods, Iyengar strongly emphasizes mindfulness of bodily and breathing sensations.
-Iyengar Yoga: National Association of the United States includes a clear description (Iyengar Yoga) and a directory of Iyengar yoga teachers in the U.S. The National Qigong (Chi Kung) Association explains What is Qigong.
+Iyengar Yoga: National Association of the United States includes a clear description (What is Iyengar Yoga) and a directory of Iyengar yoga teachers in the U.S. The National Qigong (Chi Kung) Association explains What is Qigong.

 Finally, increasing numbers of therapists and counselors are also mindfulness meditators, and many incorporate teaching of mindfulness skills into therapy.
 Therapists who are meditators will also tend to know about other local options for learning mindfulness – and just a couple of consultation sessions with such a therapist could be extremely helpful for sorting out your options.
 A few phone calls to local therapists or clinics might be enough to find such a therapist or counselor in your area.